vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 in that both first map between the words, but alignment has to be zero-or-one while in case of WMD we can distribute the word weights in a fuzzy way.

 ![word alignment example](/images/dataset-MSR-Brockett-2007.png)

+## Word Alignment vs Semantic Similarity
+How word alignment relates to semantic similarity?
+Semantic similarity increases with similar semantic units of similar semantic contexts in the word alignment.

+Now, to say how similar word-aligned sentences are, we need to calculate some score.
+The score for similarity of sentence A to sentence B is a fraction of aligned words divided by number of words in sentence A.
+This measure is made symmetric by taking harmonic mean of both directions.
+Stop word alignment is not used for sentence similarity task.

+So, how to align the words?

 ## The Sultan 2014 Aligner Algorithm
 In each step below we increasingly align more words: